KevinNewyen/cs460student/finalproject/README!.md

 WASD to move and mouse to look around

 Acknowledgement:
 Created in CS460, thank you to the professor and the TA for this project makings.
+As well as thanking Sketchfab for some of the assets.